 Constructive Termination.
 We will be considered to have been terminated for tax purposes if there are sales or exchanges which, in the aggregate, constitute 50.0% or more of the total interests in our capital and profits within a twelve-month period.
 For purposes of measuring whether the 50.0% threshold is reached, multiple sales of the same interest are counted only once.
 A constructive termination results in the closing of our taxable year for all unitholders.
 In the case of a unitholder reporting on a taxable year other than a fiscal year ending December 31, the closing of our taxable year may result in more than twelve months of our taxable income or loss being includable in his taxable income for the year of termination.
 A constructive termination occurring on a date other than December 31 will result in us filing two tax returns (and unitholders could receive two Schedules K-1 if the relief discussed below is not available) for one fiscal year and the cost of the preparation of these returns will be borne by all common unitholders.
-We would be required to make new tax elections after a termination, including a new election under Section 754 of the Internal Revenue Code, and a termination would result in a deferral of our deductions for depreciation.
-A termination could also result in penalties if we were unable to determine that the termination had occurred.
+We would be required to make new tax elections after a termination could also result in penalties if we were unable to determine that the termination had occurred.
 Moreover, a termination might either accelerate the application of, or subject us to, any tax legislation enacted before the termination.
 The IRS has recently announced a publicly traded partnership technical termination relief procedure whereby if a publicly traded partnership that has technically terminated requests publicly traded partnership technical termination relief and the IRS grants such relief, among other things, the partnership will only have to provide one Schedule K-1 to unitholders for the year notwithstanding two partnership tax years.